-- Papers or presentations at professional meetings (international, national, regional, state) - Refereed papers or presentations at professional meetings (international, national, regional, state) - Grant proposals submitted (external and internal) as PI or Co-PI - Internal grants funded as PI or Co-PI - Non-refereed publications (e.g., non-refereed proceedings and technical reports; trade journals) - Development and publication of scholarly products (e.g., software or curriculum materials)
+- Refereed proceedings published in connection with professional meetings - Trade Journal or Professional Organization Publications - Invited papers or presentations at professional meetings (international, national, regional, state) - Refereed papers or presentations at professional meetings (international, national, regional, state) - Grant proposals submitted (external and internal) as PI or Co-PI - Internal grants funded as PI or Co-PI - Non-refereed publications (e.g., non-refereed proceedings and technical reports; trade journals) - Development and publication of scholarly products (e.g., software or curriculum materials)

 This list is representative but not exhaustive.
 As additional evidence of performance in scholarship, the candidate may choose to include other relevant and appropriate indicators not listed here.
-The Department RTP Committee will determine the weight of such indicators and will describe this determination in their evaluation letter.
+The Primary Review Committee will determine the weight of such indicators and will describe this determination in their evaluation letter.